The ROOTS SUMMIT is a congress including hands-on sessions on endodontics, taking place from 21 to 24 May 2020 at Cubex Centre Prague, Czech Republic.

 - The organizers will decide at their own discretion whether or not to accept a speaker.
 The organizers are entitled to reject applications based on the time slot capacities available for the event and on the purpose and structure of the event as determined by the organizers.
 Participation in previous events does not entitle the applicant to be accepted as a speaker.

 - The organizers shall determine the composition of the event, in particular the companies, the congress program, the workshops and their make-up, and is entitled, in deciding upon speaker acceptance, to take account of the composition of speakers with regard to their international origin, company structure, sectors and other objective factors.
 The organizers shall not be bound by decisions taken in the past regarding previous events.

 - Acceptance as a speaker is issued in the form of a written confirmation.
-This constitutes a legally binding Contract of Participation between the speaker and the organizers.
-The Contract of Participation is valid for the period of time and person specified only.
+The Agreement for Participation is valid for the period of time and person specified only.